shanelindsay/shanelindsay.github.io/lab.md

 ---
 layout: page
-title: Lab
+title: CogLang Lab
 permalink: /lab/
 published: true
-lede: CogLang explores language, cognition, and memory with behavioural and neuroscience tools.
+lede: CogLang explores how language, memory, and cognition interact through behavioural experiments, eye tracking, and cognitive neuroscience methods.
 ---

-I run **CogLang**, the Cognition and Language Laboratory.
-See the [research]({{ '/research/' | relative_url }}) page for more information about the lab's research.
+**CogLang** is my research environment for work on language, learning, memory, and experimental methods.
+The lab brings together questions from psycholinguistics, cognitive psychology, and cognitive neuroscience, with an emphasis on how language is processed in realistic perceptual and behavioural contexts.

+## What CogLang studies

+Current interests include:

+- how new words are learned, consolidated, and integrated into memory
+- how sleep and rest shape memory consolidation
+- how perception and action influence spoken-language processing
+- how language and visual scenes interact during comprehension
+- how measurement and analytic choices affect psychological inference

-## Kit and tools
+## Methods and infrastructure

-We use a variety of methods in the lab to understand cognition, depending on the questions involved.
-Core approaches include behavioural techniques such as reaction-time measures and visual-attention tracking with an Eyelink 1000 eye tracker.
-We also draw on cognitive neuroscience methods including EEG, TMS, and tDCS.
+Depending on the research question, the lab uses:

+- behavioural experiments and reaction-time measures
+- eye tracking, including Eyelink 1000-based visual attention work
+- cognitive neuroscience methods such as EEG, TMS, and tDCS
+- experimental design and analytic workflows for rigorous psychological research

-## Opportunities
+## Work with CogLang

-### Undergraduate
+### Undergraduate projects

-I coordinate the [Research Assistantship Scheme](https://www.hull.ac.uk/faculties/fhs/psychology/research-assistantship-scheme) and strongly support undergraduate involvement in research.
-See [here](https://dus.psu.edu/mentor/2013/05/undergraduate-research-students-perspective/) for a student perspective on why undergraduate research can be worthwhile.
-If you are interested in joining the lab or discussing a third-year project, please get in touch.
+I strongly support undergraduate involvement in research, including third-year projects and research assistantship-style work where appropriate.
+Good fits include questions about word learning, memory, attention, language processing, and research methods.

-### Masters and PhD
+### Masters and doctoral study

-At the University of Hull, we run [postgraduate research routes including MSc, MRes, and PhD study](http://www2.hull.ac.uk/science/psychology/postgraduate/postgraduateresearch.aspx).
-Please contact me if you are interested in applying.
-We periodically have funded PhD scholarships from the University and the ESRC, and self-funded PhD applications are also welcome.
+I welcome enquiries from prospective MSc, MRes, and PhD students whose interests overlap with language, cognition, memory, or methods.
+The University of Hull offers [postgraduate research routes](https://www.hull.ac.uk/study/postgraduate), and funded opportunities are sometimes available through university or external schemes.

+### Collaboration

+I am also open to collaboration on projects connected to psycholinguistics, cognition, eye tracking, learning and memory, or methodological questions in psychology.

+## Getting in touch

+If you want to discuss student supervision or collaborative work, email [S.Lindsay@hull.ac.uk](mailto:S.Lindsay@hull.ac.uk).
+It helps if you include a short note on your interests, relevant experience, and the kind of project you want to explore.